cjxgm/vimjs/doc/API.md

 	BG_G		Background Color Green
 	BG_B		Background Color Blue

+For more details about color, see `setColor` method.

 #### Convas(string id, int w, int h, int font\_size)
 You can create a new convas by